laximax/Discord-JS-14-GPT-BOT/README.md

 - For the security of your bot, use .env file instead of config.js file

 - Automatic language detection based on the location of your Discord server

+- Place the id of the channel you want to respond to in the const channel section in index.js

 ## Where will I get my api and token ?

 [OPENAI](https://openai.com/)